 The module is optimized for library use within the macOS user space and does not contain any terminating assertions or exceptions.
 It is implemented as an macOS dynamically loadable library.
 The dynamically loadable library is loaded into the macOS application and its cryptographic functions are made available.
 Any internal error detected by the module is reflected back to the caller with an appropriate return code.
 The calling macOS application must examine the return code and act accordingly.
-There are two notable exceptions: (i) ECDSA and RSA do not return a key if the pair-wise consistency test fails; (ii) the DRBG algorithm loops a few iterations internally if the continuous test fails, eventually recovering from the error or causing a shutdown if the problem persists.
+There is one notable exception: (i) ECDSA and RSA do not return a key if the pair-wise consistency test fails.